CUBRID/cubrid-manual/en/sql/function/numeric_fn.rst

 .. function:: ROUND ( number_operand, integer )

     The **ROUND** function returns the specified argument, *number_operand*, rounded to the number of places after the decimal point specified by the *integer*.
 If the *integer* argument is a negative number, it rounds to a place before the decimal point, that is, at the integer part.
+When you input the string which cannot be transformed into the number, it returns an error if the value of **return_null_on_function_errors** in **cubrid.conf** is no(the default), or returns NULL if it is yes.

     :param number_operand: An expression that returns a numeric value
     :param integer: Specifies the place to round to.
 If a positive integer *n* is specified, the number is represented to the nth place after the decimal point; if a negative integer *n* is specified, the number is rounded to the *n* th place before the decimal point.